Dewmaine, Illinois: Coal mining

 By 1897, the Dewmaine Mine became top coal producing mine in the state of Illinois.
 After that, production dropped and continued to do so.
 Brush sold the St. Louis and Big Muddy Coal Company to Madison Coal Corporation in 1905 and the mine was renamed the Madison #8 mine in 1906.
 The new company recognized the union.
 The African-American miners were allowed to keep their jobs on the provision that they joined the union.

 The Madison #8 mine was closed in 1923.

-In addition to African-Americans, the mine was worked by numerous European immigrants including Polish, Russians, Czechoslovakians, and Rusyns.
+In addition to African-Americans, the mine was worked by numerous European immigrants including Polish, Russians, Czechoslovaks, and Rusyns.